Table of Contents

 Types of Screening Interviews

-Phone Screening Interview
+Type 1: Phone Screening Interview

 Phone screening interviews are common when narrowing down a final list of candidates.
-Preliminary phone interviews are less stressful on candidates and are a convenient way to conduct the interview with no interruptions.
+Preliminary phone interviews are less stressful for candidates and are a convenient way to conduct the interview with no interruptions.
 One drawback is that since you can’t see the candidate, you aren’t able to observe their body language and gestures throughout the interview.

-Video Screening Interview
+Type 2: Video Screening Interview

 Video screening interviews can be conducted one of two ways: